Back to Blog

 3. Tap Enable.
 Elysium creates the OpenTime folder and generates README.md.

-Step 2: Set up OpenClaw
+Step 2: Set up Claude Desktop with MCP

 Step 3: Start scheduling

-Open your OpenClaw bot in Telegram and send a message.
+Open Claude Desktop and start a new conversation.
 A good first message:

 "Read the README.md in my OpenTime folder, then help me plan my week."